Doctor of Psychology, Clinical Specialization

 - Writing Center

 Rockies Writing Center is an online resource to help students develop their academic writing skills.
-Coaches are also available to provide feedback on scholarly papers and dissertations.
+Coaches are also available to provide feedback on scholarly papers, Applied Doctoral Projects, and Dissertations.
 In addition, the Writing Center is staffed by professional Writing Coaches who will review papers and provide feedback on grammar, clarity of language, and APA style.

 For a full list of University procedures, please reference the current University of the Rockies Academic Catalog.